(2-minute read)

 Jasher 24:23-28

-And Nahor the son of Terah, brother to Abraham, died in those days in the 40th year of the life of Isaac, and all the days of Nahor were 172 years and he died and was buried in Haran.
-And when Abraham heard that his brother was dead he grieved sadly, and he mourned over his brother many days.
+Nahor, the son of Terah and brother of Abraham, also died in those days—in the 40th year of Isaac’s life.
+Nahor lived 172 years and was buried in Haran.
+When Abraham heard that his brother had died, he mourned deeply and grieved for many days.

 Resolution